Paco-crossing-the-roads/Crossy_Road_Documentation/User_documentation/English/README.md

 # :globe_with_meridians: Introduction

 Paco Crossy Road is the project for our first-year engineering diploma, based on the popular arcade game where the player controls a character who has to cross a series of roads, rivers and other obstacles without getting run over or falling into the water.
-The aim is to progress as far as possible while collecting coins to unlock new characters.<br>
+The aim is to progress as far as possible while collecting coins.<br>
 We used assets from the famous Pac-Man game to create a world that differs from Crossy Road.

 ![Paco](../Images/Paco_Crossy.png)